jrmartino/pass-grant-loader/README.md

 After we have processed each record, we save the state of the Grant objects in a List.
 After all records are processed we know that each Grant object on the List is current, and so we update these grants in Pass.

-### User Mode
-There is a User update as well, which can be invoked by setting the mode option (-m user).
-We include the documentation here only for the sake of completeness.
-The User update is less complicated than that for grants, since there are no fields which refer to other PASS objects.
-The operation is otherwise similar to the process for Grants.
-As it turns out, this mode of service is probably unnecessary, as we will be using Shibboleth as our authoritative user provider.

-###Fix-User Mode
+###User Mode
-This mode (-m fix-user) is similar to the user mode, with one important difference - if a user record in COEUS is encountered, but is not present in the PASS system, then the user will not be created.
-This mode is intended only for updating existing user records in PASS, as a result of a correction or applying changing requirements to the existing PASS User records.
-For example, changing an identifier, adding more fields, might be situations where this mode might be used.
+This mode (-m user) is similar to the user mode, with one important difference - if a user record in COEUS is encountered, but is not present in the PASS system, then the user will not be created.
+This mode can be used for correction, or for applying changed requirements to the existing PASS User records.
+For example, changing an identifier, adding more fields.